 There is an important limitation on the installment sale to the child.
 If the parent transfers the property to the child, the child should not sell within two years.
 If the child were to sell the property prior to the two year limit, then in most cases the gain will immediately be taxed to the parent.
 Therefore, if a parent sells assets to a child on an installment note, the child should plan to hold the property for a minimum of two years.

 Joe and Mary Sell to Daughter Linda

-Joe and Mary have a commercial building and lot that is valued at $200,000.
-They have taken straight-line depreciation and the adjusted basis is now down to $20,000.
-They would like to sell this building to their daughter Linda.
-She will make payments to Joe and Mary and will immediately lease the building to a tenant who is waiting in the wings.
+Joe and Mary have a commercial lot that is valued at $200,000.
+The basis is $20,000.
+They would like to sell this lot to their daughter Linda.
+She will make payments to Joe and Mary.

 Because the applicable federal rate is 3%, Joe and Mary set up a 20 year installment sale to Linda using the 3% interest rate.